 Social Security was conceived as a guaranteed retirement benefit for America’s workers, but it quickly grew to provide for their families as well.
 Four years after the program’s inception in 1935, President Franklin D. Roosevelt signed legislation extending benefits to deceased workers’ wives (it was 1939, after all), minor children and, in rare instances, aged parents.

 Over the years, survivor benefits became gender neutral and expanded further to cover divorced spouses as well as widowers and widows.
-Today they account for about 1 in 11 Social Security recipients, providing monthly payments to more than 5.8 million people.
+Today they account for about 1 in 11 Social Security recipients, providing monthly payments to nearly 5.9 million people.

 These payments, calculated on the basis of the late loved one’s lifetime earnings, offer a crucial measure of financial protection in the aftermath of loss.
 Here are 10 key things spouses should know about Social Security survivor benefits.